 From 2006 to 2021 the city allowed visitors seasonally from May until October offering recreational activities and space to enjoy the island’s biking trails, walking trails, restaurants, resident artists, hammocks, playgrounds with fun slides, sports fields, and some of the most amazing unobstructed views of Lower Manhattan and the Statue of Liberty.

 In 2021 it was announced that Governors Island would be available to visit all year long making it a truly unique destination to visit during winter (or February in NYC!) with pop-up events and winter-themed activities like ice skating.
+Not to mention the glorious QCNY Spa open year-round.

 We have an entire guide dedicated to all the best things to do at Governors Island which is only a $3 ferry ride for adults (free for kids under 12 and seniors over 65).